Reading & Writing Parent Activity Guides – Supporting Student Learning

-How can we help parents in supporting their child to develop better skills when it comes to the higher demands for reading and writing?
+- How can we as educators help parents in supporting their child to develop learning skills when it comes to the higher demands necessary for reading & writing grade-level standards and expectations?

 This is a question that many teachers struggle with every year in our schools.
-The focus of this blog post is to provide a few printable resources (see table below) and a few talking points to consider when speaking to parents.
+The focus of this blog post is to provide free printable grade level resources (see grade level table below) and a few talking points to consider when speaking to parents.

 In everyday interactions with children, there are many things that parents can do without lecturing or applying pressure to help children learn to be better readers and communicators.
 Developing a child’s desire to learn is one of the greatest gifts we can give.